Dan0sz/allow-emojis/README.md

 ## Shoutout

-This plugin is a copy/paste (with a minor modification) from [this StackOverflow response](https://stackoverflow.com/a/75888275/4949411).
+This plugin is a copy/paste (with added support for post titles and excerpts) from [this StackOverflow response](https://stackoverflow.com/a/75888275/4949411).